 The climate of Waihi is affected by its local topography.
 The rainfall in Waihi is relatively high, averaging in excess of 2,100 mm/year.
 The township lies at the northern end of an elevated basin, which is the source of the Ohinemuri River and its tributaries.
 The Ohinemuri River flows westwards just south of the town and then through the Karangahake Gorge to the Firth of Thames.

 The mining licence was granted for the open pit Martha Mine in 1987.
 The Favona underground operation, began in 2004, has been producing ore from stopes since 2006.
-Martha and Favona produce, on average, around 100,000 ounces of gold and around 750,000 ounces of silver annually.
+Martha and Favona produced, on average, around 100,000 ounces of gold and around 750,000 ounces of silver annually.
 In 2011 the Trio underground mine began production.
+In 2013 the Correnso Mine began.

 The Martha project was the first major hard rock mining operation to be commissioned following the resurgence of the gold mining industry in New Zealand in the late 1970s.
 The Martha Mine is situated in the Waihi township, and the processing plant, waste rock embankments, water treatment plant and Favona Mine are located two kilometres away in a rural area.
 The Trio project is about half way between the Martha and Favona sites, within the area of Union Hill.
+The Correnso Underground Mine is located underneath residential properties in the East End of Waihi.
 Because of its location, Waihi mining operations have received a high level of public scrutiny.
 This is reflected by the stringent conditions set for the projects.